njason/waterduty/README.md

 To build a binary, run this from the repo root directory:

 ```
-go build -o shouldwater .
+go build .
 ```

 ### Deploying

 The binary will need to be in the same directory as `config.yaml` to run.

-The application binary is intented to run in two modes, the default action of determining if the alert email should go out, or if data should be recorded.
-Both modes should be run as a scheduled task on a computer that stays on such as servers.
-The application should only be run during times of the year when trees are not dormant, from early spring to early fall.
+The application binary is intented to run as a scheduled task on a computer that stays on such as servers.
+The application should be scheduled to run once a week to decide if an alert goes out.
+It is recommended to on Fridays so tree stewards can water on the weekends.
+The cron for this would be `0 16 * 4-10 FRI cd /path/to && ./shouldwater 1>shouldwater.log 2>&1`.
+Note that the application should only be run during times of the year when trees are not dormant, from early spring to early fall.

 For macOS and linux, use [cron](https://phoenixnap.com/kb/set-up-cron-job-linux).
 For Windows use [Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10).

-#### Record mode

-Record every 6 hours, which is the limit of free historical data from Tomorrow.io.
-The cron would be `59 0,6,12,18 * 4-10 * cd /path/to && ./shouldwater record 1>shouldwater.log 2>&1`.

-#### Default mode

-Once a week run in default mode to decide if an alert goes out.
-It is recommended to run default mode on Fridays so tree stewards can water on the weekends.
-The cron for this would be `0 16 * 4-10 FRI cd /path/to && ./shouldwater 1>shouldwater.log 2>&1`.